Resolutions Outside Of Court

 We Are Here To Help

 The lawyers at Ellis Family Law, P.L.L.C., are skilled and knowledgeable in all forms of ADR.
 We are ready to help you resolve your family disputes with less stress and more cooperation.
-Call 919-944-4811 (Durham) or 919-891-8838 (Pittsboro), or use our online contact form to schedule a meeting.
+Call Ellis Family Law in Durham, Pittsboro or Wake Forest at 919-944-4811, or use our online contact form to schedule a meeting.